cisco/cisco-network-puppet-module/README.md

 Optional route-map for the `default_originate` property.
 Can be used independently or in conjunction with `default_originate`.
 Valid values are a string defining a route-map name, or 'default'.

 ##### `filter_list_in`
 Valid values are a string defining a filter-list name, or 'default'.
+This property is not supported on IOS XR.

 ##### `filter_list_out`
 Valid values are a string defining a filter-list name, or 'default'.
+This property is not supported on IOS XR.

 ##### `max_prefix_limit`
 `maximum-prefix` limit value.
 Valid values are an integer value or 'default'.
 Related: `max_prefix_threshold`, `max_prefix_interval`, and `max_prefix_warning`.